Thiamine deficiency: Poultry

-As most feedstuffs used in poultry diets contain enough quantities of vitamins to meet the requirements in this species, deficiencies in this vitamin do not occur with commercial diets.
-This was, at least, the opinion in the 1960s.

 Mature chickens show signs three weeks after being fed a deficient diet.
 In young chicks, it can appear before two weeks of age.
 Onset is sudden in young chicks, with anorexia and an unsteady gait.
 Later on, locomotor signs begin, with an apparent paralysis of the flexor of the toes.
 The characteristic position is called "stargazing", with the affected animal sitting on its hocks with its head thrown back in a posture called opisthotonos.
 Response to administration of the vitamin is rather quick, occurring a few hours later.

 Ruminants

 Polioencephalomalacia (PEM) is the most common thiamine deficiency disorder in young ruminant and nonruminant animals.
 Symptoms of PEM include a profuse, but transient, diarrhea, listlessness, circling movements, stargazing or opisthotonus (head drawn back over neck), and muscle tremors.
 The most common cause is high-carbohydrate feeds, leading to the overgrowth of thiaminase-producing bacteria, but dietary ingestion of thiaminase (e.g., in bracken fern), or inhibition of thiamine absorption by high sulfur intake are also possible.
 Another cause of PEM is Clostridium sporogenes or Bacillus aneurinolyticus infection.
 These bacteria produce thiaminases that can cause an acute thiamine deficiency in the affected animal.